by James Kraus

 BRM won their first (and only) Formula One Constructer’s Championship, and Graham Hill garnered the first of his two World Championships.
 Fans witnessed the first (and only) Formula One victory for Porsche at the French Grand Prix.

 Ferrari made it three in a row by taking the World Sportscar Championship once again.
 The European Rally Championship was won by Eugen Böhringer in a works Mercedes-Benz 220 SE, and the Hillclimb Championship by Ludovico Scarfiotti in a Ferrari Dino 196 SP.

 In other motorsport news, the Daytona International Speedway hosted its first FIA-sanctioned Sports Car Championship event, the Daytona Continental.

-Finely, as a hint of the frolicking future in what would soon become known as the Swinging Sixties, Helen Gurley Brown published Sex and the Single Girl, advising women how to enjoy the pleasures of single living and engaging in les affaires du Coeur.
-With the ink barely dry, two million copies were sold within the first few weeks of publication.
+Finely, as a hint of the frolicking future of what would become known as the Swinging Sixties, two foreshadowing events occurred.
+Helen Gurley Brown published Sex and the Single Girl, advising women how to enjoy the pleasures of single living and engaging in les affaires du Coeur.
+With the ink barely dry, two million copies were sold within the first weeks of publication.